1905 Alberta general election: Government in the North-West Territories

-After Confederation in 1867, the new Dominion of Canada sought to expand westward and fulfil the provision of the British North America Act providing the option to admit Rupert's land to the Dominion.
+After Confederation in 1867, the new Dominion of Canada sought to expand westward and fulfilk the provision of the British North America Act providing the option to admit Rupert's land to the Dominion.
 In that same year, Canada's Parliament expressed this desire to the United Kingdom and soon after entered into talks with the Hudson's Bay Company to arrange for the transfer of that Company's territory, Rupert's land.

 After the Deed of Surrender was enacted, the United Kingdom transferred ownership of Rupert's Land and the North-Western Territory from the Hudson's Bay Company to the government of Canada.
 However, integration of the territories into Canadian Confederation was delayed by the Red River Rebellion around the Red River Colony.
 Eventually, the territories were admitted into Canadian Confederation on July 15, 1870, as the North-West Territories; barring the area around the Red River Colony, which was admitted into Canadian Confederation as the province of Manitoba.

 The unelected Temporary North-West Council was formed under the Temporary Government Act, 1870, but the first appointments by the Government of Canada were delayed until December 28, 1872.
 The unelected body existed until The North-West Territories Act of 1875 came into force in October 1876, and the temporary council when it was replaced by the 1st Council of the North-West Territories, which consisted of appointed members, but with provisions for the election of members.
-A district of an area of 1000 sqmi having 1,000 people could become an electoral district and elect one North-West Territories Council member.
+A district of an area of 1000 mi2 having 1,000 people could become an electoral district and elect one North-West Territories Council member.
 This created a patchwork of unrepresented and represented areas (areas directly represented by an elected member), and there was no official or independent boundaries commission, all electoral law at the beginning was under the purview of the Lieutenant Governor.